GideonNeedleman/09-weather/README.md

    1. ~~fetchLocation inside App.js useEffect will return array of geocoded locations. (currently this is altLocations)~~
    2. ~~By default the first item in this array will be sent to Weather component.
 Weather component will fetchWeather and render for this location.~~
    3. ~~Different, alternate locations can be chosen instead by selecting from dropdown menu.~~
-   4. If you pin the location inside Weather component then location gets saved to savedLocations array and also localStorage.
+   4. ~~If you pin the location inside Weather component then location gets saved to savedLocations array and also localStorage.
 This removes the default Weather component by clearing location data, resetting input field.
-But saved locations are still visible as Weather components are mapped out in App.js using savedLocations array.
+But saved locations are still visible as Weather components are mapped out in App.js using savedLocations array.~~
-   5. Unpinning a savedLocation will remove it from savedLocations & localStorage & remove rendered Weather component for it.
+   5. ~~Unpinning a savedLocation will remove it from savedLocations & localStorage & remove rendered Weather component for it.~~
-   6. When pinning a location, should run check to ensure it's not already pinned to savedLocations.
+   6. ~~When pinning a location, should run check to ensure it's not already pinned to savedLocations.~~
 2. ~~It's not loading correctly from localStorage.
 Issue is not loading from localStorage on reload, so savedLocations is [] and this causes useEffect to set localStorage to [].~~
+3. Fix: when saved locations list is too long, page doesn't scroll
+4. Refactor code with useReducer instead of useState, but no context.

 ## Future improvements